2025–26 Women's EHF Champions League: Format

-The tournament will use the same format as the previous seasons.
-The competition begins with a group stage featuring sixteen teams divided into two groups.
-Matches will be played in a double round-robin system with home-and-away fixtures, fourteen in total for each team.
-In Groups A and B, the top two teams automatically qualify for the quarter-finals, with teams ranked 3rd to 6th enter the playoff round.
+The tournament used the same format as the previous seasons.
+The competition began with a group stage featuring sixteen teams divided into two groups.
+Matches were played in a double round-robin system with home-and-away fixtures, fourteen in total for each team.
+In Groups A and B, the top two teams automatically qualified for the quarter-finals, with teams ranked third to sixth entered the playoff round.

-The knockout stage include four rounds: the playoffs, quarter-finals, and a final-four tournament comprising two semifinals and the final.
-In the playoffs, eight teams will be paired against each other in two-legged home-and-away matches (third-placed in group A plays sixth-placed group B; fourth-placed group A plays fifth-placed group B, etc.).
-The four aggregate winners of the playoffs advance to the quarterfinals, joining the top-two teams of Groups A and B. The eight quarterfinalist teams will be paired against each other in two-legged home-and-away matches, with the four aggregate winners qualifying to the final-four tournament.
+The knockout stage included four rounds: the playoffs, quarter-finals, and a final-four tournament comprising two semifinals and the final.
+In the playoffs, eight teams were paired against each other in two-legged home-and-away matches (third-placed in group A played sixth-placed group B; fourth-placed group A played fifth-placed group B, etc.).
+The four aggregate winners of the playoffs advanced to the quarterfinals, joining the top-two teams of Groups A and B. The eight quarterfinalist teams were paired against each other in two-legged home-and-away matches, with the four aggregate winners qualifying to the final-four tournament.

-In the final four tournament, the semifinals and the final will be played as single matches at a pre-selected host venue.
+In the final four tournament, the semifinals and the final were played as single matches at a pre-selected host venue.

 Rankings

-The rankings are based on the performances from the three most recent seasons.
+The rankings were based on the performances from the three most recent seasons.